nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

 - Set `registry.pushPullUrl` to a registry URL that's reachable from your system.
 - To use a Nuclio templates library (optional), package the templates into an archive that's served locally and accessible to your system, and set `dashboard.templatesArchiveAddress` to the archive address.

-<a id="air-gapped-envir-processor-n-on-build-images"></a>In addition, the processor and on-build images must also be accessible to the dashboard in your environment, as they're required for the build process (either by `docker build` or [Kaniko](#using-kaniko-as-an-image-builder)).
+<a id="air-gapped-envir-processor-n-onbuild-images"></a>In addition, the processor and "onbuild" images must also be accessible to the dashboard in your environment, as they're required for the build process (either by `docker build` or [Kaniko](#using-kaniko-as-an-image-builder)).
 You can achieve this using either of the following methods:

 - Make the images available to the Kubernetes Docker daemon.